-- The non-academic partner does not seek a pre-negotiated right to any academically generated foreground project Intellectual Property (IP) - Where a non-academic partner is being paid full market rate for their services (i.e. a subcontractor) and Intellectual Property Rights (IPR) are not deemed a concern, and are wholly owned by the academic partner - Any IPR generated by the academic partner are fully allocated to the academic partner - The data generated from the research can be placed in the public domain within a reasonable timeframe.
+- The non-academic partner does not seek a pre-negotiated right to any academically generated foreground project Intellectual Property (IP) - Where a non-academic partner is being paid full market rate for their services (for example, a subcontractor) and Intellectual Property Rights (IPR) are not deemed a concern and are wholly owned by the academic partner. - Any IPR generated by the academic partner are fully allocated to the academic partner. - The data or other outputs generated from the research can be placed in the public domain within a reasonable timeframe.